keelancook/md/StackEdit/Keelan's Papers/IND9400 Paper.md.md

 Throughout the history of the conversation, the debate has been termed as "millenarians vs. millennialists", "millenarians vs. millenists", and "premillennialists vs. postmillennialists" among other less-accepted options.
 Perhaps Ernest Tuveson most siginificantly swayed the conversation toward the use of millenarians (premillennialists) and millennialists (postmillennialists).
 Tuveson notes that the Protestant conversation concerning the millennium was alive and well at least as far back as the seventeenth century, and he finds the commonly accepted terms today as unhelpful monikers for earlier views.^[Tuveson,  Redeemer Nation, 34.
 See also Tuveson, Millennium and Utopia, 71-112, for a thorough treatment of eschatological development in British Protestant thought prior to the 1800s.]
 Walls concurs, asserting the terms premillennialism and postmillennialism had not been invented in the early centuries of the Protestant debate on eschatology.^[Walls,  Eschatology and the Western Missionary Movement, 190.]

 General commentary and academic debate concerning the nature of the millennium was happening extensively in Britain.
-Millenarians, for their part, placed little confidence in society at large and humanity's ability to bring about lasting progress.^[Sandeen,  [Roots](https://www.notion.so/keelan/The-Roots-of-Fundamentalism-51bdfa4bb11845cb9fa3fe40e69a1717#6aa7636b43f14361a132ef57faf06199), 13.]
+Millenarians, for their part, placed little confidence in society at large and humanity's ability to bring about lasting progress.^[Sandeen,  Roots, 13.]
 Progressive millennialists, on the other hand, placed increasing trust in the wheels of progress as God's providential tool in history to bring about his kingdom.
 Tuveson points to a secularization thesis, beginning prior to the eighteenth century, that increasingly influenced millennialist thought and in turn shaped Protestantism and Western society as a whole.
-Taken from this perspective, the millennialist theology was as significant to the modern, historically positivist understanding of progress as secular enlightenment philosophy.^[Tuveson,  [Millennium and Utopia](https://www.notion.so/keelan/Millennium-and-Utopia-300bec85c1fd4d71a6e7a4ad34866bd3#3e6fb6ceb3a748c5851aec8e7f747d87), 75.]
+Taken from this perspective, the millennialist theology was as significant to the modern, historically positivist understanding of progress as secular enlightenment philosophy.^[Tuveson,  Millennium and Utopia, 75.]
 Over time, the concepts of Providence were wed to those of natural law, humanity's social and religious development, and the laws of universal progress.^[Tuveson, Millennium and Utopia, 139, 149, 152, outlines the trajectory of millennial doctrine as it increasingly conflates first with the concept of natural law and subsequently with the scientific ideas of social and racial progress, ultimately culminating thein a doctrine of progress as universal law.]

 By the eighteenth century, the millennialist position was generally accepted by the majority of Britisth Protestants.
 Despite certain groups advocating for a millenarian position during the French Revolution, views such as the Puritan "Fifth Monarchy" did more to distance many Protestants from the movement.
 Sandeen writes,

 > "In reaction to the excesses of the Puritan revolution, millenarianism fell into disfavor in the eighteenth century, but churchmen did not return to the Augustinian position.
 In harmony with the Lockean tradition of rationalism and optimism, a new eschatology, most influentially stated by the Salisbury rector Daniel Whitby, emphasized the continued success of the church, the steady improvement of man and society, and the eventual culmination of Christian history in the coming of a literal millennium.
-Only at the end of that blessed age was Christ's second coming expected."^[Sandeen,  [Roots of Fundamentalism](https://www.notion.so/keelan/The-Roots-of-Fundamentalism-51bdfa4bb11845cb9fa3fe40e69a1717#989e1c7f325f4f29bc1c0bfe75f726e7), 5.]
+Only at the end of that blessed age was Christ's second coming expected."^[Sandeen,  Roots of Fundamentalism, 5.]

 Whitby's new way served as the foundation for the development of an increasingly secular understanding of progress as an analog to millennial expectations.
-British Protestants were not looking for the imminent return of King Jesus.^[Sandeen,  [Roots](https://www.notion.so/keelan/The-Roots-of-Fundamentalism-51bdfa4bb11845cb9fa3fe40e69a1717#f4130ecffff0412fa2a29119f5d897df), 12.]
+British Protestants were not looking for the imminent return of King Jesus.^[Sandeen,  Roots, 12.]
 Instead, they were increasingly confident in the wheels of human progress, especially the efforts of the church in directing society, as the agent of the coming kingdom.
 This early Protestant millennial optimism would not stay in Britain, however, as a new nation was being established across the ocean.

 ## A Revolutionary Idea?
 In the United States, a largely Protestant America was ripe for millennial speculation.
 The American religious landscape was a true offspring of European Protestantism, especially that of British separatists.
 De Jong writes,